mandober/rust-debrief/types/1_type-categories.md

 Unlike concrete types (e.g. boolean, character), generic types have a type parameter, which will be provided when needed (when used).
 For example, a vector, `Vec<T>`, has a type parameter, `T`, that is a placeholder for any concrete type, which will be specified when a vector is constructed.
 Among the primitives, array, tuple, pointer types are generic; Majority of non-primitives are generic.
 Generic types are like type constructors: they take some inputs and produce a new type.
 For example, `&` operator takes a value of some type and a lifetime and produces a sharable reference.

 ## Copy vs Move types
 Types that implement Copy trait have copy semantics, other types have move semantics.
-Copy types are scalars, sharable reference,
+Copy types: scalars, sharable reference,

 ## sized vs unsized
 Smart pointers
 pointer types

 ## Dependent
-- vector
-- array
-- pointer types (reference, raw pointer, function pointer, slice, string slice)
+Functions, closures

 ## Dynamically-sized types
 - slice